 How would you describe your style and how has it evolved?

 My style is definitely an abstract interpretation of mother nature.
 I want people to feel when they look at my work is calm, tranquil and happy.
 Like how you feel when you look at a mountainscape or a sunset or over a beautiful calm lake.

 Talk us through your creative process? (concept to completion?)

 Like most artists I suppose, it’s taken me a little while to grow into my self, to develop my style and my repertoire.
-I have many clients commission a version of my artwork that they have seen on social media but when I have a blank canvas, I really just start painting.
-I think that’s the beauty about abstract art, there is the rule of composition but other than that you’re free to go wherever your brush takes you.
-In regards to colour, I love using wall paint colour chips to map out a colour palette or if I’m drawn to any pages in magazines or books I my tear out the page or take a snap for inspiration.
+I have many clients commission a version of my artwork that they have seen on social media.
+When I have a blank canvas, I really just start painting.
+I think that’s the beauty about abstract art.
+There is the rule of composition but other than that you’re free to go wherever your brush takes you.
+In regards to colour, I love using wall paint colour chips to map out a colour palette.
+Or if I’m drawn to any pages in magazines or books I my tear out the page or take a snap for inspiration.

 What is next for you?

 I feel so grateful to be a part of the incredible Australian Art community.
 I can’t believe the amazing love, support, and inspiration I have received from clients, stockists and other artists.
 It is truly remarkable.
 One of the goals I am setting myself is to have an exhibition toward the end of this year so stay tuned!